Seb-Jimmink/MAKESensor/MAKE Infra/README.md

 For first boot:

 Step 1.
-Change the server .env variables to you're desire and or correct IP.
+Change the server .env variables to youre desire and to you're local IPV4 IP address.

 Step 2.
 Open the server folder where the docker-compse file is located.